 Got your peppers picked out?
 Let’s heat up some water and get soaking!
 Here’s how to make hot sauce from dried peppers.

 How to Make Hot Sauce from Dried Peppers

-- 1 tablespoon brown sugar or more, to taste
+- 1/4 cup brown sugar - or to taste

-Add the peppers to the bowl with the garlic cloves, then pour enough vinegar over them to cover.
-Use your spoons again, like in the picture, to keep the peppers from floating, and soak for 30 minutes more.
+- Add the peppers to the bowl with the garlic cloves, then pour enough vinegar over them to cover.
+Use your spoons again to keep the peppers from floating, and soak for 30 minutes more.